geoserver/geoserver.github.io/_posts/2021-03-04-geoserver-2-19-rc-released.md

 For more information, refer to the [module documentation](https://docs.geoserver.org/latest/en/user/extensions/wps-jdbc/index.html).

-We'd like to thank Ian Turton for developing the module on behalf of GeoSolutions, Alessio Fabiani for providing documentation for it, and Andrea Aime for performing the QA and graduation steps.
+We'd like to thank Ian Turton for developing the module on behalf of GeoSolutions, Alessio Fabiani (GeoSolutions) for providing documentation for it, and Andrea Aime (GeoSolutions) for performing the QA and graduation steps.

 ## WPS Download extension